 Perhaps you or a loved one was injured because a physician or medical facility failed to promptly and properly treat you or a loved one with sepsis.
 Seek legal recourse immediately, any delay in legal action can mean losing your right to reimbursement of harms and losses.
 In Michigan, for instance, a medical malpractice lawsuit generally must be brought by the patient or surviving family no later than 2 years after the medical error or it is barred forever.

 NBC News, for instance, recently covered a lawsuit of sepsis involving a 20-year-old woman.
-She went a hospital emergency department with symptoms of infection.
+She went the hospital emergency department with symptoms of infection.
 The hospital tested the woman but sent her back home before receiving the results.
 The results showed a serious urinary tract infection, but the woman had already been sent away with no medication and no instructions.

-The next day, she returned to the emergency department with fever and racing heart rate.
-The hospital admitted her but failed to immediately treat with antibiotics, fluid resuscitation, blood pressure therapy, or close observation.
+The next day, she returned to the emergency department with a fever and a racing heart rate.
+The hospital admitted her but failed to immediately treat them with antibiotics, fluid resuscitation, blood pressure therapy, or close observation.
 As a result, she deteriorated, and her ill-body channeled blood flow to vital organs instead of her limbs.
 Because of the hospital delay in diagnosis and medical treatment, the young woman lost her legs and arms.

 At Buchanan Firm, our combined legal-medical team has decades of experience successfully handling medical malpractice cases, including cases involving sepsis.
 We have medical and legal professionals on staff to talk with you and promptly review your claim.
 Our team quickly and efficiently assesses the medical facts and takes immediate action to protect your legal rights.